benferreira/jwks-server/README.md

 ### TLS

-If you'd like to have the application serve TLS set the following environment variables and provide the appropriate values.
+If you'd like to have the application serve TLS, set the following environment variables and provide the appropriate values.

 | Environment Variable | Example Value | Description |
 | --- | --- | --- |